Film and Animation (BFA) – Handbook

 The course preparation below is in addition to film or animation degree requirements.
 However, they may still count toward those degree requirements.
 For example, students have an H&A degree requirement.
 The documentary capstone requires students to take either SOFA-561 or SOFA-566, which are both H&A courses.
 A student taking one of those courses to prepare for a documentary thesis also fulfills an H&A requirement.

-Please note, when a specific year and semester are listed below, the course must be taken when listed in order to graduate with the desired capstone on time.
+Courses must be taken in order to graduate with the desired capstone on time.
 Students unable to register for such a course because it has reached its enrollment cap should notify the course instructor.
 If the course is not offered the student should notify the program chair.

 All courses may also be taken as CAD electives.
 Please note that SOFA-571 Advanced Production Immersion is a special topics course that covers different subjects.
 It may be retaken for different topics only (not the same topic twice).